-Don't let old fixtures leave your facade feeling flat.
-Paint perks up an exterior for much less than the cost of new fixtures.
-Freshen a flea market metal door knocker with a paint designed for metals.
-Lights get a bright coat to tie in the yellows and greens of the rest of the porch.
+Don't let old features leave your facade feeling flat.
+Paint perks up an exterior door and fixtures for much less than the cost of buying new.
+Freshen an antique door with a paint designed for metals, then use colorful accessories to make it coordinate with the rest of the porch.

 It's easy to give new homes a been-here-forever patina.
 Cover a front entry with mismatched, old-world-inspired details such as a rugged wall lamp and mailbox.
 Here, antique hardware and tile house numbers gently age new doors and gates.

 Dramatic fixtures over the entrance will help guests experience your home in a whole new light.
 Pendants suspended from this gated arbor enhance nighttime views and pull visitors toward the front door.

 With its mottled glass shield banded by a single hoop of metal, this lighthouse lantern is perfect for a Cape Cod-style house.
 The fixture is a good candidate for an energy-saving compact fluorescent bulb because the opaque glass will mask the shape of the light source, even a twisty fluorescent.

 As long as it is convenient for your mail carrier, mailboxes can be attached to the wall near the door or mounted a few feet away on a short post.
 Sleek and crisp, a vertical stainless-steel mailbox lends a modern touch to this charming cottage.

 Tip: Check with local postal authorities about any installation regulations in your community before changing your mailbox placement.

 Give the doorbell a rest by adding a new door knocker.
 It's a fun and stylish way for guests to announce their arrival.